opensearch-project/data-prepper/docs/plugin_development.md

 # Plugin Development

 Data Prepper supports plugins.
-All sources, buffers, preppers, and processors are created as Data Prepper plugins.
+All sources, buffers, and processors are created as Data Prepper plugins.

 ## Plugin Requirements